- You dread staff meetings as they're generally really dull.

-Keep reading to find out how I do it:
+Keep reading, or watch the video below to find out how I do it:

 I like to email out an agenda a few days before the meeting to give the team a chance to look it over and think about what they'd like to contribute.
-I've been in meetings where the agenda was printed off for us so we could write notes on it, but honestly this is extra work that I don't believe is really necessary for you.
+I've been in meetings where the agenda was printed off for us so we could write notes on it, but honestly this involves extra work and resources which I don't believe is really necessary for you.
 If people are desperate for it they can print one for themselves, no biggie.

 2) Stick to the point

 The worst meetings are those where the person leading it has taken it waaay off tangent with no hopes of coming back quickly.
 This is generally frustrating for everyone else - we're trying to get through this agenda quickly, don't add other things on there to drag it out further!?
 As I try to make my meetings interactive with lots of discussion, it's likely someone else might steer the meeting in the wrong way.
 As captain, it's your job to acknowledge their point and steer things back on the right track.
 You can always say you'll come back to their point at the end or another time (and make sure you actually do).

 As I mentioned in point 2, I like discussion based meetings where everyone gets a chance to talk and share their ideas with the team.
 Sometimes this can lead to people breaking off into mini conversations, especially in large groups.
 If that happens and you didn't instruct it, nip that in the bud right away.
 It's really important that everyone is involved in the same conversation - plus you need to be taking accurate minutes!

 4) Take minutes